open-mmlab/mmengine/docs/en/examples/resume_training.md

 ## Automatically resume training

 Users can set the `resume` parameter of [Runner](mmengine.runner.Runner) to enable automatic training resumption.
-If the latest checkpoint exists in `work_dir` (e.g. the training was interrupted during the last training), the training will be resumed from that checkpoint.
-If there is a latest checkpoint in `work_dir` (e.g. the training was interrupted during the last training), the training will be resumed from that checkpoint, otherwise (e.g. the last training did not have time to save the checkpoint or a new training task is started) the training will start again.
+When `resume` is set to `True`, the Runner will try to resume from the latest checkpoint in `work_dir` automatically.
+If there is a latest checkpoint in `work_dir` (e.g. the training was interrupted during the last training), the training will be resumed from that checkpoint, otherwise (e.g. the last training did not have time to save the checkpoint or a new training task is started) the training will restart.
 Here is an example of how to enable automatic training resumption.

 ```python
 runner = Runner(